affableashish/angular-dotnet-realworld/README.md

 If the call stack has things on it, the browser can't do anything else.
 It gets stuck.

-The solution is asynchronous callbacks.
+The **solution** is _asynchronous callbacks_.

-`XHR` is an API provided by the browser.
-It doesn't live in the V8 runtime.
+For eg:
+Below shows how the browser and runtime work to make an asynchronous call.

 Call Stack:
 1. At first line